Get dirty. Eat well. Make art.

 • Studio space in our continually evolving dairy barn: built in 1915, the barn is a beautiful example of the Dutch Gambrel style that we have gradually adapted to the working needs of the artists

-• Farm-fresh produce and many staples like rice, beans, flours, spices, oils & more
+• Farm-fresh produce and many pantry staples

-• Access to tools & equipment
+• Access to tools and equipment

 • Opportunities for gallery exhibitions and community engagement.